 The consumer price index (CPI) in 1945 was 9.2.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 3.70% per year.
-Prices in 2017 are 1317.4% higher than prices in 1945.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 3.70% per year.
+Prices in 2018 are 1322.8% higher than prices in 1945.

 |CPI in 1945||9.2|